AkBKukU/adam-psu/README.md

 # Coleco Adam Internal PSU

 The Coleco Adam originally shipped with a printer that contained the entire PSU for the device.
-It generated 12V, 5V, & -5V DV voltages for the system to run on.
+It generated 12V, 5V, & -5V DC voltages for the system to run on.
 Now it is increasingly difficult to find the printer to go along with the system.
 This renders them unusable.